ourworldventures/ourworld_books_OLD/content/ow_znz_company/bizmodel/bizmodel_fintech.md

-# Business Model FinTech Licenses
+# Business Model FinTech Licenses for OurWorld ZNZ

 As given from our Foundational Layer.